f051a0303/myApp/README.md

 ## Features

+### Advanced Search

+Use our advanced search feature to find items in our collection with specific titles, geographic locations, or mediums.
+You can also search for items that have been highlighted or are currently on view.

+Here are the available search options:

+- `#search-query`: Enter keywords or phrases to search for.
+- `#search-by`: Choose from Title, Geo Location, or Medium to search for items by category.
+- `#geo-location-and-medium`: Enter one or more search terms separated by the `|` operator for Geo Location and Medium.
+- `#highlighted`: Search for items that have been highlighted in our collection.
+- `#currently-on-view`: Search for items that are currently on view in our collection.

+Use these search options to explore our collection and find the items you're interested in.

+Besides that, it is a:

 - A modern and user-friendly design that provides a seamless user experience
 - JWT (JSON Web Token) authentication, which enables secure authentication and authorization for users
 - A user registration feature that allows users to create an account and securely store their credentials
 - A login feature that enables registered users to access their account and securely authenticate themselves using their stored credentials
-- A user dashboard that displays personalized information for each user, including their profile information and any saved preferences or settings
+- A user dashboard that displays personalized information for each user, including their profile information and any saved preferences or search history
 - Role-based access control, which ensures that each user can only access the features and functionalities they are authorized to use
 - User data encryption and secure storage, which protects user data from unauthorized access or breaches
 - Error handling and exception reporting, which improves the app's robustness and reliability by handling any errors or exceptions that may occur